Atlas-OS/docs/docs/getting-started/installation.md

 ### :material-cog: Initial setup (OOBE)

-After completing this step, you should be at the desktop without an internet connection.
+After completing this step, you should be on your desktop without an internet connection.

 === "Windows 11"
     ??? info "Written Instructions"